-The Strategic Agrichemical Review Process (SARP) - Updates (MT19008) project is a strategic levy investment of the Hort Innovation Banana Fund.
+The strategic levy investment project Strategic Agrichemical Review Process (SARP) - Updates (MT19008) is part of the Hort Innovation Banana Fund.
 A Strategic Agrichemical Review Process (SARP), through the process of a desktop audit and industry liaison;

 - (i) Assesses the importance of the diseases, insects and weeds (plant pests) that can affect a horticultural industry; - (ii) Evaluates the availability and effectiveness of fungicides, insecticides and herbicides (pesticides) to control the plant pests; - (iii) Determines any gaps in the pest control strategy and - (iv) Identifies suitable new or alternatives pesticides to address the gaps.